Rubi (Philippine TV series): Things become more complicated

 On the other hand, Rubi realizes that she is not completely happy with being rich.
 She hates the fact that Alejandro is dating Maribel and wants him for herself.
 Hector becomes insecure about his wife especially when she's with Alejandro during social and charity functions which she uses to flirt with him, which exposes Hector's violent side.
 Rubi continues her scheming to get more money from Hector's family since she knows her husband is blindly in love with her and knows nothing about her secret plans.
 Her in-laws try to expose her but always one step ahead, Rubi blackmailed her father-in-law about his affair whom he has a family with.
 She accidentally reveals it later and causing a rift between Hector's parents.
 One of her plans against Maribel's family backfired on her and it killed her mother.
 Instead of changing her ways because of the tragedy, Rubi is more determined than ever to get all that she wants.
 She framed Sylvanna for the tragedy and sent her to prison.
 She is also starting showing her true colors to her husband.
 Without no knowledge of how to run a business, she made a fashion business with her cohort, Loretto to destroy Maribel's business.

 More chaos ensues as she cause trouble to her sister Cristina's relationship.
 Disliking her boyfriend Cayetano for being only employed as Maribel's family driver, she criticizes and mocks him, even framing him with theft put him in jail.
 She did not succeed and Cayetano was sent free but this caused a rift between Rubi and her sister.

 While Maribel is still dating Alejandro, she catches Rubi and Alejandro kissing.
 Maribel is devastated while Rubi is delighted thinking Alejandro is still in love with her.
 Alejandro is torn between Maribel and Rubi.
 Alejandro and Rubi meet one night and they became intimate.
 Maribel discovering what happened, decided to go away.
 Rubi soon becomes pregnant and questions the possibility that it could be Alejandro's baby instead of Hector's.
 Still unsure, Rubi tells Hector that the baby is his.
 Meanwhile, Alejandro goes to Maribel's house hoping that Maribel will forgive him, where he finds out that Maribel has left for Europe but still she came back and she is willing to forgive him.
 Also, she does not want Rubi to see that she is affected of what happened.

-Hector finds the evidence of the one night Rubi and Alejandro made love and confronts Rubi upon her return home.
+Hector finds the evidence of the one night Rubi and Alejandro had sex and confronts Rubi upon her return home.
 They get into a heated argument and Hector punches her pregnant stomach and she has a miscarriage.
 After some tests, it was revealed that Hector killed his own baby.
 Because of these incidents, Hector completely lost his mind.